anandu-n-r-j/Crack-detection-using-UAV-and-Image-Processing-techniques/README.md

 ## Introduction

-The **Crack Detection using UAV and Image Processing Techniques** project focuses on utilizing unmanned aerial vehicles (UAVs) and advanced image processing algorithms to detect cracks in infrastructure such as roads, bridges, and buildings.
+The **Crack Detection using UAV and Image Processing Techniques** project focuses on utilizing images collected using unmanned aerial vehicles (UAVs) and advanced image processing algorithms to detect cracks in infrastructure such as roads, bridges, and buildings.
 This repository contains the necessary files and code for implementing crack detection using aerial imagery.

 ## Features

-- **UAV-based Imaging**: Utilizes UAVs for efficient and comprehensive aerial imaging of infrastructure.
+- **UAV-based Imaging**: Utilizes images collected using UAVs.
 - **Image Processing Techniques**: Implements advanced image processing algorithms for crack detection and analysis.
 - **Real-time Detection**: Enables real-time detection and analysis of cracks, facilitating timely interventions.
-- **Customizable**: The code is customizable to accommodate different UAV platforms and imaging requirements.

 ## Environment Setup